/* Rambling Owl addition to remove page titles from blogs */

 Wheatfields at Irelands Farm

 this was becoming an expensive journey.
 I examined the damage; the rent was quite large and presented a nice view of my boxer shorts to any one who might notice – and it was worryingly noticeable.
-I would have to be mindful of this when I walked into Henley-in-Arden as it struck me as an ultra-conservative sort of a place, where they may have only just allowed gentlemen to slacken their ties a little on hot days.
+I would have to be mindful of this when I walked into Henley-in-Arden as it struck me as a conservative sort of a place.
+They may tolerate gentlemen slackening their ties a little on a hot day but exposed boxer shorts ... probably not.

 (nearly) A Field Of Dreams ...